Beat the Devil (film): Production

 During the filming of Beat the Devil, Humphrey Bogart lost several of his teeth in a car accident.
-Peter Sellers, then not known internationally but with a talent for imitating voices, was hired to dub some of Bogart's lines while Bogart was adjusting to the loss of his teeth and unable to speak clearly.
+Peter Sellers, unknown internationally but with a talent for imitating voices, was hired to dub lines while Bogart was adjusting to the loss of his teeth and unable to speak clearly.

 Much of the film was shot at Ravello, above Italy's Amalfi Coast.
 The central piazza in front of the cathedral and various cafes around it are shown.
-Some scenes were also shot in nearby Atrani, including - briefly - the pool area of the Hotel Convento Luna.
+Some scenes were also shot in nearby Atrani, including the pool area of the Hotel Convento Luna.

-Release and reception
+Stephen Sondheim worked as a clapper boy on the film.

+Reception

-Following previews, four minutes was cut from the film and it was re-edited with a voice-over narration by Bogart and a flashback structure.
+Following previews, four minutes were cut from the film and it was reedited with a voiceover narration by Bogart and a flashback structure.

-In a review coinciding with the film's release to 68 New York metropolitan area cinemas, The New York Times called it a "pointedly roguish and conversational spoof, generally missing the book's bite, bounce and decidedly snug construction."
+In a contemporary review for The New York Times, critic Howard Thompson called Beat the Devil "a pointedly roguish and conversational spoof, generally missing the book's bite, bounce and decidedly snug construction" and wrote: "[O]ff the printed page and minus the glossy Hollywood trimmings it needs, the fun wears mighty thin.
+Even with the cast braving a doomed freighter and fantastically thrust into an Arabian uprising, the incidents remain on a naggingly arch and lagging verbal keel.
+And the business of wondering what will happen next isn't too beguiling when uneasily mirrored by about half the cast.
+Add to this the harsh, neo-realistic photography, which authentically stalks and X-rays the joke to death."

-Humphrey Bogart reportedly disliked the film, possibly because he lost a good deal of his own money financing it.
-Roger Ebert, who included the film in his "Great Movies" list, observed that the film has been characterized as the first camp film.
+Bogart reportedly disliked the film, possibly because he lost much of his own money financing it.
+Roger Ebert, who included the film in his The Great Movies publication, observed that the film has been characterized as the first camp film.
 Beat the Devil has been in the public domain for many years, its copyright having never been renewed.

+Len Deighton cited the film and its "terror and belly laughs" as the inspiration for The IPCRESS File.